-- 6.16 This indicator is identified as Core Output Indicator ECPI(iv) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 6.17 Paragraph 19 of the NPPF states that the Government is committed to ensuring that the planning system does everything it can to support sustainable economic growth.
-Planning should operate to encourage and not act as an impediment to sustainable growth.
+- 6.16 This indicator is identified as Core Output Indicator ECPI(iv) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 6.17 Planning should operate to encourage and not act as an impediment to sustainable growth.
 Significant weight should be placed on the need to support economic growth through the planning system.
-The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place. - 6.18 Between 2017 and 2018 a total of 6,969 sqm of allocated employment floorspace was permitted to be lost to non-employment uses.
+The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place. - 6.18 Between 2018 and 2019 a total of 17,099 sqm of allocated employment floorspace was permitted to be lost to non-employment uses.
 It should be noted that the figure for C classes remains high as a result of the national prior approval procedure which allows office buildings to be converted to residential without the need for planning permission.